Molecular Subtypes of Breast Cancer

 Learn more about race/ethnicity and risk factors for triple negative breast cancer.

-Higher rates of triple negative/basal-like tumors may explain, to some degree, the poor prognosis of breast cancers diagnosed in younger African American and non-Hispanic Black women [57,64].
+Higher rates of basal-like/triple negative tumors may explain, to some degree, the poor prognosis (chance of survival) of breast cancers diagnosed in Black, non-Hispanic Black and African American women [51,58,60-61].

-Also, luminal A tumors, which have the best prognosis of the subtypes, occur less often in premenopausal Black and non-Hispanic Black women compared to postmenopausal Black and non-Hispanic Black women and compared to non-Hispanic white women of either menopausal status [57,65].
+Also, luminal A tumors, which have the best prognosis of the molecular subtypes, occur less often in Black women than in white women [51,57].

 TOOLS & RESOURCES